The Friends of the Katy Trail

 Since its founding in 1997, Friends of the Katy Trail has helped secure more than $15 million of a $23 million plan, with $8.8 in government funding and $6.3 from private sources.

 The annual Katy 5K Run, hosted by Friends of the Katy Trail, helps raise awareness and funds for the Trail.
-Friends of the Katy Trail has over 600 dues-paying members, whose support has help fund off-duty Dallas Police patrols of the Trail.
+Friends of the Katy Trail has over 1,000 dues-paying members, whose support has helped fund off-duty Dallas Police patrols of the Trail.

 The Friends of the Katy Trail has received several awards including a Livable Community Award for Community Impact from the Trans Texas Alliance, a Trinity Backlands Urban Forestry Award, a Community Millennium Trail award for the White House Millennium Council, an American Institute of Architects Honor Award, and a Greater Dallas Planning Council award.